TemugeB/temugeb.github.io/about.md

 **About Me**

 Hi, thanks for coming to my site.
-I mostly write and upload coding and machine learning post here.
+I mostly write coding and machine learning posts here.
 Please check out my GitHub repository as well.

 **Here is a short bio:**